 Green play proceeds similarly, with the "best ball" chosen and marked.
 Putts are taken in turn from that point (within 10cm either side of the marker).

-Individual players are subject to the same local and R&A rules when hitting each ball (e.g. hazards, out-of-bounds, penalties etc)
+At all times, play is subject to the same local and R&A rules when hitting each ball (e.g. hazards, out-of-bounds, penalties etc)

 Balls hit out of bounds cannot be selected as best balls.

-Minimum THREE Drives: The captain must ensure that each player uses his tee shot as the best ball a MINIMUM OF THREE TIMES in the round.
+Minimum THREE Drives: The captain must ensure that each player uses his TEE shot as the best ball a MINIMUM OF THREE TIMES in the round.
 Team disqualification applies if this rule is not followed.

-Cards are checked, SIGNED and submitted to the TOC.
-Unsigned cards risk team disqualification!
+Cards must be double-checked, SIGNED and immediately submitted to the TOC.

 Manage your scoring and card marking on the NEXT TEE, not on the hole you just finished!
 Ensure your caddies know this as well.